Burginvest Research · Crude Oil Analysis · June 2024

 Reversal of Position Rotation Pattern

-If the current 'large accounts sell at top, small accounts buy at bottom' pattern reverses (large accounts begin buying at the bottom), it signals a potential range breakout to the upside.
+If the current 'large accounts sell at top, small accounts buy at bottom' pattern reverses (large accounts begin buying at the bottom), it may suggest that a shift is emerging beneath the surface.